 What will students learn?

 The purpose of our curriculum is to allow students to see how history is the rich tapestry of different stories woven together.
 To achieve this, the curriculum at Key Stage 3 follows a logical order which enables students to have a firm understanding of chronology.
-This chronology is underpinned by six key themes (Conflict, Empire, Ideas and Beliefs, Migration, Ordinary Life and Power) which are revisited across the three years.
+This chronology is underpinned by six key themes (Conflict, Empire, Ideas and Beliefs, Movement & Settlement, Ordinary Life and Power) which are revisited across the three years.
 By doing so, students slowly develop an understanding of the ‘big picture’ as they refer to previous learning to make clear comparisons of both change and continuity.
-The units outlined incorporate a balance of overview and depth studies that, where possible, are punctuated with engaging personal stories and are driven by four key questions: How were people ruled in the past?
+The units incorporate a balance of overview and depth studies that, where possible, are punctuated with engaging personal stories and are driven by four key questions: How were people ruled in the past?
 How did people in the past live?
 What did people in the past believe?
 How do we know about the past?
 These questions are not, necessarily, referred to explicitly but allow students to:

 - Have a good knowledge of the past and see where events / individuals fit into the ‘big picture.’